 Legal Help for Your Marine Injury

 Whether your injury case falls under federal maritime law or state tort law, you need to have an experienced lawyer by your side.
-For an attorney who understands the complexities of maritime law, please call the Law Offices of Kenneth E. Berger today, at 803-790-2800.
-Our offices are conveniently located in Columbia, and we serve clients from all across the state of South Carolina, including the Beaufort, Charleston, Hilton Head Island, and Myrtle Beach areas.
+For an attorney who understands the complexities of maritime law, please call the Law Offices of Kenneth E. Berger today, at 843-800-0911.
+We serve clients from all across the state of South Carolina, including the Beaufort, Charleston, Hilton Head Island, and Myrtle Beach areas.